 Encourage parents to encourage summer learning for their children with the eight tips below (scroll to the bottom of the page for a printable version).
 Parents play a key role in their children’s education at all times but especially during the summer months.
 Since it’s summer time, the goal is to review academic skills and have fun at the same time.

-Scheduling time to draw, to act out stories, to play board games and to take time to wonder and ask questions with your children will help them form habits of doing something other than watching television.
+Scheduling time to draw, to act out stories, to play board games and to take the time to wonder and ask questions with your children will help them form habits of doing something other than watching television.

 8 Ways to Encourage Summer Learning